mikhaelsantos/songsAPI/README.md

 Flask API which operates over a Song list and allows users to rate each song from 1 to 5.

+## Features

+* Returns a list of songs with some details on them with optional pagination.
+* Returns the average difficulty for all songs or, optionaly, songs of a specific level
+* Searches songs based of a string and is case insensitive.
+* Adds ratings to song from 1 to 5
+* Returns the min, max and avg rating of a given song.

 **Routes:**

 GET: